Foldit: Virtual interaction

 Foldit attempts to apply the human brain's three-dimensional pattern matching and spatial reasoning abilities to help solve the problem of protein structure prediction.
 2016 puzzles are based on well-understood proteins.
 By analysing how humans intuitively approach these puzzles, researchers hope to improve the algorithms used by protein-folding software.

 Foldit includes a series of tutorials where users manipulate simple protein-like structures and a periodically updated set of puzzles based on real proteins.
 It shows a graphical representation of each protein which users can manipulate using a set of tools.

 Gamification

 Foldit's developers wanted to attract as many people as possible to the cause of protein folding.
 So, rather than only building a useful science tool, they used gamification (the inclusion of gaming elements) to make Foldit appealing and engaging to the general public.

 As a protein structure is modified, a score is calculated based on how well-folded the protein is, and a list of high scores for each puzzle is maintained.
 Foldit users may create and join groups, and members of groups can share puzzle solutions.
 Groups have been found to be useful in training new players.
-A separate list of group high scores is maintained.
+A separate list of group high scores is maintained, as well as two leaderboards for groups and individuals.